 Neighbourhood health and Integrated Neighbourhood Teams

-Published on: 1st August 2025 | Updated on: 5th November 2025
+Published on: 1st August 2025 | Updated on: 8th April 2026

-Neighbourhood health is a key part of the NHS 10 Year Health Plan for England, published on 2nd July 2025.
+Neighbourhood health is a key part of the 10 Year Health Plan for England, published on 2nd July 2025.

 The publication acknowledges the current hospital-centric approach of the NHS and the need to shift to provide continuous, accessible and integrated care via the development of a neighbourhood health service.